lucaspavlou3/The-Collatz-Conjecture/README.md

 # The-Collatz-Conjecture
 This algorithm computes the Collatz Conjecture from mathematics, along with a closely-related variation.
-Sequence lengths of n are plotted using Matplotlib.
+Sequence lengths of n are plotted graphically using Matplotlib.